jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter2.md

 - First linguistic abstraction.
 - Uses the `fun` keywords
-- Body must end with an expression
+- The body must end with an expression

 ## Exceptions

-Using a `try` statement creates a new exceptionn-catching context.
+Using a `try` statement creates a new exception-catching context.
 Any `raise` statement will pop the rest of the statement from the stack and the closest exception context catches it.